majkinetor/postgrest-test/README.md

 The repository uses embedded [Invoke-Build](https://github.com/nightroman/Invoke-Build) to run tasks.

-To get list of all tasks run `ib ?`:
+To get list of all tasks run with `?`:

 ```
 > ./Invoke-Build.ps1 ?